Enable Kerberos Delegation

 Your data source has row-level security, where different users have access to different rows.

 Supported data sources

 Tableau supports Kerberos delegation with the following data sources:

 - The Tableau Server information store must be configured to use LDAP - Active Directory.

 - The computer where Tableau Server is installed must be joined to Active Directory domain.

 - MIT KDC is not supported.

 - A domain account must be configured as the Run As service account on Tableau Server.
 See Change the Run As Service Account.
 If your users are in a different Active Directory domain than Tableau Server and the data source, then domain trust must be configured.
-See Domain Trust Requirements.
+See Domain Trust Requirements for Active Directory Deployments.